SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Because of the park’s location, the cool, moist air not only provides the perfect climate for the impressive flora and fauna that thrive here but also allows visitors to take in the wonder of the marine layer fog that is so characteristic of this area’s beauty.

 If you’re going to drive, note that parking reservations are required ahead of time and fill up during the summer months.
-Alternatively, you may join one of the many tours that leave from San Francisco to just sit back and enjoy the scenic ride.
+Alternatively, you may join one of the many tours that leave from San Francisco.

 >> Find guided tours to Muir Woods